valstat/valstat-rfc/VALSTAT.md

 ## 1. Abstract

-This is a proposal about logical, feasible, lightweight and effective protocol for handling the function call/response activity, decoupled from both platforms and languages.
+This is a proposal about logical, feasible, lightweight and effective protocol for handling the function response activity, decoupled from both platforms and languages.

-This paper describes an function call/response software protocol, not language specific implementations or platform specific solutions.
+This paper describes an function software protocol, not language specific implementations or platform specific solutions.

 <span id="motivation" />